rananna/back-to-the-future-timecircuits/readme.md

     * **Full Time Zone Support**: Includes automatic Daylight Saving Time adjustments based on a predefined list of timezones, which are configurable from the web UI.
 * **Complete Web Interface**:
     * **Thematic Header**: The web UI now features a screen-accurate header that displays all three times, just like in the movies.
-    * **Tabbed Interface**: Settings are neatly organized into three tabs: "Time Circuits," "Display & Sound," and "System."
+    * **Tabbed Interface**: Settings are neatly organized into three tabs: "Time Circuits," "Temporal Controls," and "Onboard Systems."
     * **Live Preview Mode**: A "Live Preview" toggle allows you to see changes on the physical clock in real-time as you adjust settings.
     * **WiFi Manager**: Simple initial WiFi setup using a captive portal.
     * **Improved UI Spacing and Responsiveness**: The web interface uses CSS Grid for adaptive layouts on wider screens and is optimized for responsive display on different devices.